plediii/dual-protocol/README.md

 be JSON serializable.

-The optional source address provides information orthogonal to the body information, which the destination host canx use to create a [layered system](http://en.wikipedia.org/wiki/Representational_state_transfer#Layered_system) in the RESTful sense.
+The optional source address provides information orthogonal to the body information, which the destination host can use to create a [layered system](http://en.wikipedia.org/wiki/Representational_state_transfer#Layered_system) in the RESTful sense.
 The source address should also be a HevEmitter event.
 Practically, hosts may use the source address to affect